nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 I was having problems configuring my terraform files and couldn't make sense of it, so I choose to start over.
 Following the same process, it ended up working.

-I forgot to do terreform init in the networking-module directory.
+I forgot to do `terreform init` in the 'networking-module' directory.

 ---
 ---